4D Tracking: Present Status and Perspective: Sensors without internal gain

 \subsubsection{Planar sensors, silicon, and diamond}

 The most advanced 4D-tracker detector using planar sensors in a hybrid configuration is the NA62 GigaTracker ~\cite{Rinella_2019} (GTK).
 The GTK comprises three stations, each made of 18000 pixels of 300x300 \micronsq for a total area of 60.8 × 27 mm$^2$.
 The sensors are 200 \microns thick and are read out by two rows of five ASIC called TDCPix, thinned to 100 \micron.
-The TDCPix functionalities are the sensor hit signal amplification, discrimination, digitisation, time- stamping, and the transmission of the resulting digitised data off chip.
-The TDCPix was designed in a commercial CMOS 130 nm technology and achieves a single hit temporal resolution of about 130 ps.
+The TDCPix functionalities are the sensor hit signal amplification, discrimination, digitization, time- stamping, and the transmission of the resulting digitized data off the chip.
+The TDCPix was designed in a commercial CMOS 130 nm technology and achieved a single hit temporal resolution of about 130 ps.
 This value of resolution is a good indication of the achievable performances of this architecture.

 Another very interesting development in 4D-tracking using a hybrid configuration is provided by the Timepix4 ASIC~\cite{Llopart_2022}.
 This application aims to achieve an excellent position resolution with good time-tagging capability.
 Timepix4 is a 24.7 x 30.0 mm$^2$ read-out ASIC consisting of 448 x 512 pixels which can be bump bonded to a sensor with 55 \microns square pixels.
 Timepix4 reaches a hit resolution of about 200 ps.
 The analog power consumption depends on the exact biasing conditions used, and in the default configuration, it is estimated to be about 400 mW/cm$^2$.
 The digital power consumption depends on the clock frequency used and, in data-driven mode, increases depending on the incoming hit rate.
 Below 3 Mhits/mm$^2$/s and at full clock speed, it is below 200 mW/cm$^2$.